ashwanthkumar/suuchi/docs/index.md

 # Suuchi

+Having inspired from tools like [Uber's Ringpop](https://ringpop.readthedocs.io/) and a strong desire to understand how distributed systems work - Suuchi was born.

-Toolkit to build distributed data systems, that uses [gRPC](http://www.grpc.io/) under the hood as the communication medium.
+Suuchi is toolkit to build distributed data systems, that uses [gRPC](http://www.grpc.io/) under the hood as the communication medium.
+The overall goal of this project is to build pluggable components that can be easily composed by the developer to build a data system of desired characteristics.

+> This project is alpha quality and not meant to be used in any production setting.
+We welcome all kinds of feedback to help improve the library.

 Current version of Suuchi is `"0.2.1"`.